nikel-api/nikel-docs/docs/welcome.md

 Please feel free to [add your own API wrapper](https://github.com/nikel-api/nikel-docs/edit/master/docs/welcome.md) to this list!

+### Rate Limits

+Although the API is free, there are very lenient rate limits posed to prevent API abuse.

+The current rate limit is **20 requests per second for uncached requests**.
+Cached requests are not subject to ratelimits.

 :::note Important

 **This API is still currently in development.
 Some endpoints may change.**

 **If something breaks, please check the documentation for any recent breaking changes or contact [api@nikel.ml](mailto:api@nikel.ml).**

-Although the API is free, there are very lenient rate limits posed to prevent API abuse.

-The current rate limit is **20 requests per second for uncached requests**.
-Cached requests are not subjected to ratelimits.

 :::